gcsuaveiro/threat-reports/2023-10-bank-trojan/report.md

 In order to check if the file is legit, the code has two static strings `3DC041CC50AAD31D5799B452D37E` and `XVNO38759`.
 The first is an encrypted string, while the second is the key.
 Decryption will convert every two bytes of the text to integer (from hex), `XOR` it with the key and subtract the value from the previous value.
 The result is `[VARIAVEISOK]`, which is compared with the first line of the configuration.
 If it matches, the configuration file is considered to be correct.

-The purpose of the individuals tokens is still under analysis.
-We suspect the address provided is another C2 server used to upload information.

 Accessing the server provided we get a standard Ubuntu Apache2 webpage.
 Accessing the URL, specifying or not `index.php`, the page is found an returns an integer.
 The behavior seems to be similar if we use the previously identified IP or this one.
+The integer returned, represents the location of a `PHP`` script, providing further functionality.